I have been sitting in front of my laptop for an hour or two now trying to write an article. My target is to write just two articles a week.

 However, since there’s not much to do since the lockdown was announced, I’m trying to write as many articles as I can.

 I know that I will not be able to write that much once the lockdown is fully lifted.
 I’ll be focusing my attention on breathing life to my online selling gig (which is slowly dying as the lockdown continues) once we’re all allowed to resume our ‘new normal lives’.

 I do have a basic content strategy that I keep on my notepad to guide me in blogging.
-However, in some days (like today), I have been staring blankly at the list but no idea is coming into my head.
-I’m experiencing what they call, a writer’s block.
+However, on some days (like today), I have been staring blankly at the list but no idea is coming into my head.
+I’m experiencing what they call, writer’s block.

 I feel bored.
 I’m trying to control my urge to binge-watch again on Netflix as I just spent the whole night watching Castle Rock Season 1.

 As the temptation to watch Castle Rock Season 2 grows, and before I opened my Netflix app, an idea pops up.
 It’s an idea that’s not on my list of topics but nevertheless, a very relevant idea to my core topic – blogging.

 I thought, why not write about this dilemma.
 Why not write about things to do on a slow day at work for bloggers like me.

 Why do we experience a slow day at work?

 You are the Boss